eddelbuettel/ctv-finance/README.md

 -   The [bidask](https://cran.r-project.org/package=bidask) package offers a novel procedure to estimate bid-ask spreads from OHLC data, and implements other reference models.
+-   The [strand](https://cran.r-project.org/package=strand) package adds a framework for discrete (share-level) simulations of investment strategies.

 **Risk management**